 Work At The Swan

 We are looking for teaching and support staff who share our fundamental belief that every single child can accomplish great things, and who are passionate about supporting young people to achieve more than they ever believed possible, providing them with the qualifications, skills and confidence to achieve even more in the future.
+You can download a 12 Reasons to Teach at The Swan School leaflet here.

 What are we looking for?